 - New positions cannot replace existing positions

-- PEAK Jobs are not work-study eligible
+- PEAK Jobs are not eligible to utilize work-study funds

 - Positions must be deemed substantive

 Requests for a PEAK Job must be approved by the Office of Career Connections and will only be considered periodically throughout the year.
 Once approved, all PEAK Jobs must be posted on CareerLink.
 PEAK applicants must submit both a resume AND cover letter in order to give them experience creating polished application materials.
 You must conduct at least one interview before offering a PEAK position.
 You can interview as many or as few candidates as you’d like.

 - Once you are logged in (or once you have received an email stating that your account has been approved for those of you registering for the first time), hover over "My Jobs" in the row of tabs at the top of your home page and select "New Job" from the drop down list.

 - In the Position Type section, select "On-Campus: Non Work-Study."

 - In the Position Title section, use the phrase "PEAK Job:" as a prefix to the name of the actual position.
 For example, "PEAK Job: Marketing Assistant."
 This will allow students to more easily search for and identify these great opportunities.

 - Select "Cover Letter" in the Document Categories Require section.
 Each PEAK job is required to request a cover letter, as we want students to have the experience of creating those.